adobe/aem-guides-wknd-graphql/README.md

-# AEM Guides WKND - GraphQL
+# AEM Guides WKND - GraphQL + SPA Editor

+This branch is an augmentation of the base WKND GraphQL App to support SPA Editor (controlled, authorable zones in the SPA).

+The branch's contents will act as the "end state" of the AEM Headless SPA Editor tutorial when that is created/published.
+If this is run as-is without the supporting AEM packages from the tutorial, the authorable zones in the SPA will not render.
+Don't be alarmed!

-This project includes example application(s) that highlights Adobe Experience Manager's GraphQL APIs.
+This project includes example application(s) that highlights Adobe Experience Manager's GraphQL APIs and SPA Editor.

 > Interested in accessing the GraphQL feature?
 Contact your Adobe representative.